 Canon makes so many different kinds of camera at so many different prices that it can seem daunting to choose the right one.
 So we're here to help you out, picking what we think are the best Canon cameras you can buy right now and why.
 (You might also want to check out our guide to the best camera deals right now, too.)

 Canon is probably best known for its DSLR cameras, which cover the full range from entry-level models for beginners right up to full-on professional cameras for sports, fashion and press photographers.
 But it's also embraced the mirrorless revolution, starting with its enthusiast-orientated EOS M models, but launching into the big time in 2018 with its brand new EOS R full frame mirrorless camera, now joined by the much cheaper EOS RP.

 Both of these are in the first section of our list devoted to the best Canon DSLR and mirrorless cameras.
 We cover all the price points, from beginner, through enthusiast, up to pro.

 Canon's DSLR and mirrorless cameras take interchangeable lenses, and that gives you a lot of photo-takiing flexibility, but it's not what everyone needs.
-Sometimes a fixed-lens, or 'compact' camera will be a better choice either because it's smaller, cheaper or designed to do a specific job.
+Sometimes a fixed-lens, or 'compact' camera will be a better choice than even the best DSLR or best mirrorless camera, either because it's smaller, cheaper or designed to do a specific job.

 Type: DSLR | Sensor: APS-C | Megapixels: 24.2MP | Lens mount: Canon EF-S | Screen: 3.0in touch, pivot 1,040,000 dots | Viewfinder: Pentamirror | Max burst speed: 5fps | Max video resolution: 1080p | User level: Beginner/intermediate